 Air quality is a significant concern for California's tourism sector, affecting everything from the health and safety of visitors to the economic well-being of visitor-dependent communities.
-Known historically for poor air quality in the Los Angeles Basin and the San Joaquin Valley, California has taken bold action over the decades to address this issue head-on.
+Being historically known for having air quality issues, particularly in the Los Angeles Basin and San Joaquin Valley, California's air quality can affect visitors' experiences and decisions.